GDV373/The-Malta-Car-Meet/README.md

 ## Acknowledgements

 - I would like to thank my family for their valued opinions and critic during the process of design and development, espacially my wife while trying to hold down the fort with our 3 week old daughter Millie <3 .
-- I would like to thank my mentor, Owonikoko Oluwaseun, for her invaluable help and guidance throughout the process.
+- I would like to thank my mentor, Brian Macharia , for helping me to give a better knowladge about what was needed for the project.
+This was very helpfull as this was my last attempt to pass this test.
+- Thank you for all of the support.

 ***